How To Make Organic Paint For Kids

 • Paints are combined with a thick binder so it’s able to adhere to a surface like wood or canvas, and may or may not be washable.

-For example, tempera paint can be combined with egg yolks; dyes can be combined with mordants to stain clothes without washing out; and inks can be combined with water or safe water-soluble solutions so that they absorb into paper.
+For example, tempera paint can be comb with egg yolks.
+Dyes can be combine with mordants to stain clothes without washing out.
+And inks can be combine with water or safe water-soluble solutions so that they absorb into paper.

 A binder can also help a pigment be solid and opaque (not letting light through) or light and translucent (where light can be seen through it).
 For this simple introduction I recommend you use a safe water-based binder to teach these principles.

-There are so many activities your students can do with natural inks, paints, and dyes—it goes beyond just making natural pigments and creating with them.
+There many activities your students can do with natural inks, paints, and dyes.

 Start the conversation by asking students where our ancestors might have found pigments without art stores around.
 Once they collectively come up with ideas, head outdoors for observation.